 Pros:

-- Natural warmth and charm
+- Natural charm and character

 Composite Porch Boards